unrealwork/atsd-use-cases/ChicagoCrime/README.md

 Let's take a look at the dataset titled **Crimes - 2001 to present** from [data.gov](https://www.data.gov/).

 This dataset can be found here: https://catalog.data.gov/dataset/crimes-2001-to-present-398a4.
-On the data.gov website, this dataset can be downloaded as a CSV (1.4 GB), RDF, JSON (2.8 GB), or a
+On the data.gov website, this dataset can be downloaded as a CSV (1.4 GB), RDF, JSON (**2.8 GB**), or a
 XML file.
 This dataset can easily be parsed using the JSON job in Axibase.

-This dataset contains crime statistics collected monthly from 2001 to the present time.
+This dataset contains crime statistics collected daily from 2001 to the present time.
 This dataset is continuously updated with a time lag of 7 days.
-Statistics are available for 32 different crime types.
+Statistics are available for **32 different crime types**.
 Furthermore, these crimes may be filtered by the location where the crime occurred, and by the specific crime type.
-For example, for the crime type **Narcotics**, you may filter by 96 locations (alley, street, gas station) and 49 specific violations (possession of cocaine, manufacturing and delivering heroin, soliciting narcotics etc).
+For example, for the crime type **Narcotics**, you may filter by 96 locations (for example alley, street, gas station) and 49 specific violations (possession of cocaine, manufacturing and delivering heroin, soliciting narcotics etc).
 Each crime type has it's own number of locations and specific violations that it may be sorted for.

 Given the size of the dataset, you cannot load it in Excel.
 It is much more convenient to interact with the data once it is loaded into a database.
 The